This article is meant to dispel an internet myth that says

 First things first:

 How to tell if your system is already using

 The command should return: “# This file is managed by man:systemd-resolved(8).
 Do not edit.”
 This means that your system is indeed using

 If you do want to edit this file, then the configuration example in the bottom of this article will show you how to set the DNS server to something else.
 You can also read How to take back control of /etc/resolv.conf if you want to configure this file manually.

 Improving DNS responsiveness with caching

 systemd-resolved caches DNS query responses by default.
 This means that it can quickly respond to repeated queries for the same domains even when they come from different programs on your system.
 But is this useful to you on your system?

 systemd-resolved.
 The cache can store up to 4096 DNS responses for up to 2 hours, so don’t expect to see a massive number listed as the current cache size.
 You need not be afraid that the cache will bog down your system memory either.
 A quick calculation shows that the DNS cache can’t grow to more than 420 kB when used to its fullest.

 Your cache hit ratio will vary greatly depending on how you use your system and the software you use.
-E.g. you’re more likely to see a higher cache hit if you use GNOME Web or Chrome and less likely when using Firefox.
+You’re more likely to see a higher cache hit if you use GNOME Web or Chrome and less likely when using Firefox.

 Enhancing DNS privacy and security